Eric is a former football player, former youth football coach, and lifelong student of the game.

 With its base personnel, the 3-4 is much more effective at dealing with intricate offensive game plans involving multiple-wide-receiver sets, tight ends who may line up anywhere, and versatile halfbacks capable of catching the ball downfield.

-With the same personnel a 3-4 defense might line up in a three-man front, a four-man front, or even a two or one-man front.
+With the same personnel, a 3-4 defense might line up in a three-man front, a four-man front, or even a two or one-man front.
 It’s up to the opposing quarterback to figure out where everyone is, and what role they are playing.
-For a defense that is a huge advantage.
+For the defense, that is a huge advantage.

 3-4 Defensive Weaknesses

 Because of its flexibility, the 3-4 may seem like the ideal defense, but much of its success depends on having the right personnel at various positions.
 To effectively stop the running game a team will need a dominant nose tackle that is capable of occupying space and taking on several blockers without giving ground.

 Defensive ends are not only expected to have the speed to rush the quarterback on passing downs but also to have the strength and size necessary to take on offensive linemen and keep them off the inside linebackers on running plays.